STEVEN D. McMORRIS

 Arbitration Process: Unless the monetary action is exempted from the arbitration program, the Arbitration Commissioner will send a “Selection of Arbitrator” list to the litigants from which an arbitrator will be selected and appointed as provided in NAR 6.
 The potential arbitrators are selected from a pool of experienced attorneys or persons with other professional expertise.

 Once the arbitrator is appointed, the arbitration proceeds as set forth in the arbitration rules.
-Based on the evidence presented at the arbitration hearing, the arbitrator issues an award which is filed with the Arbitration Commissioner.
+Based on the evidence presented at the arbitration hearing, the arbitrator issues an award which is filed with the Clerk of the Court.
 The decision of the arbitrator is not binding and either party to the action may file a written request for a trial de novo as provided in NAR 18.
 Otherwise, the award is reduced to a judgment which is issued by the District Court Judge.

 Frequently asked questions about the arbitration program